muwizayeon/PyZADR/README.md

 1. Relevant Information:

    The eight datasets were created in the above manuscript, using the various prices, acres planted, yields, and costs samples of agricultural activities.
-In the original data ([raw_dat](raw_dat.csv)), there are seven covariates and corresponding dependent variables, along with the two spatial and temporal attributes.
-The covariates are the expected land net returns from the seven agricultural activity categories: corn, soybeans, wheat, other crops, pasture/range, forest, and other activities.
+In the original data ([raw_dat](raw_dat.csv)), there are six covariates and corresponding dependent variables, along with the two spatial and temporal attributes.
+The covariates are the expected land net returns from the seven agricultural activity categories: corn, soybeans, wheat, other crops, pasture/range, and forest.
 The dependent attributes are land-use shares transitioning from the Conservation Reserve Program (CRP) to different activities.

    The rest of the datasets were derived from the original data.
 Each data consists of one land-use share returning to one of the activities from the CRP and a corresponding own net return and absolute differences between own and other net returns.